anahm/sexy_sexy_23_tree/README.md

 sexy_sexy_23_tree
 =================

-ohai - this is ali
+ohai - this is Neilix

 trying to practice writing different tree structures (for the lulz)